 Probably because you're using muscles you don't usually use, to either hold on to the bar or to keep your hands elevated.
-The solution?
-Instead of holding on to the bar for "dear life," rest your arms gently on the bar, letting it support your weight.
+Instead of holding on to the bar for dear life, rest your arms gently on the bar, letting it support your weight.

 8. Is fibromyalgia causing my fever?

 Although people with fibro often feel feverish, they normally have low body temperatures, under 98.6ºF.
 That's why I consider any temperature in fibromyalgia over 98.6ºF to be a fever.
-And if persistent, chronic temperatures over 98.6ºF are present, I look for evidence of an infection — typically sinus, dental, lung or bladder.
+And if have a persistent temperature above 98.6ºF, you should look for evidence of an infection — typically sinus, dental, lung or bladder infection.
 For chronic sinusitis, addressing the issue with antifungals is a must, because fungal infection is the root cause of the condition.
-However, an obvious source of infection usually is not found.
-In these cases, I recommend a six-week trial of antibiotics (either doxycycline or Zithromax) to see if it helps the fibromyalgia symptoms.
+However, an obvious source of infection is usually not found.
+In these cases, I recommend taking a six-week trial of antibiotics (either doxycycline or Zithromax) to see if it helps the fibromyalgia symptoms.
 (See Treating Hidden Antibiotic Sensitive Infections in CFS/FMS).
-Have you ever had a course of antibiotics that also improved your fibromyalgia symptoms?
-I am amazed at how often the answer is yes — but then the doctor refused to repeat the antibiotics.
-If one of my patients says yes to that question, I prescribe an extended trial of the antibiotic, as it usually continues to improve the fibromyalgia.
+I'm amazed at how many people I've found had seen their fibromyalgia symptoms improve after being on a course of antibiotics — but then their doctor refused to repeat the antibiotics.
+If one of my patients say they've had that situation, I prescribe an extended trial of the antibiotic, as it usually continues to improve the fibromyalgia.

-Pain is like the oil light on your body's dashboard — it's telling you that something desperately needs attention.
-Now, when you put your hand on a hot stove or break your leg, the cause of the pain is obvious.
-But when metabolic problems trigger pain, the cause may not be clear.
-And in fibromyalgia, pain is usually caused by a body-wide energy crisis that locks your muscles in a shortened position, eventually causing widespread, chronic pain.
-In addition, chronic pain triggers "central sensitization" — your brain amplifies the muscle pain.
+When you put your hand on a hot stove or break your leg, the cause of the pain is obvious.
+But when metabolic problems trigger pain, the cause isn't so clear.
+And in fibromyalgia, pain is usually caused by a body-wide energy crisis that locks your muscles in a shortened position, eventually causing widespread chronic pain.
+In addition, chronic pain triggers "central sensitization," where your brain amplifies the muscle pain.
 The tight muscles also cause secondary nerve pain.
 This is the source of pain in fibromyalgia.
-Fortunately most people with fibro can get pain-free!
-When you put oil in the car, the oil light goes off.
+Fortunately most people with FMS can get pain-free!
 Our published, placebo-controlled research shows that when you address fibromyalgia with the S.H.I.N.E. protocol, pain usually goes away — to a level where a person no longer even meets the definition of having fibromyalgia!
+Just read these testimonials.

 10. How can I effectively address my fibromyalgia?

-In addition, now that I've finished my 4-year book-writing sabbatical (during which I wrote 4 books), I am now doing both phone and in-person consultations.
+In addition, I am available for phone and in-person consultations.
 Also, The American Board of Integrative Medicine (ABIHM) includes over 1,500 board-certified holistic practitioners who can help you.
-Their website can also help you locate a certified holistic physician near you.

 It's time for you to get your life and health back — now!